andrhome/ngrx-app/webForMySelf-units/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

+## Start project with json-server
+Run `npm start dev` for a dev json-server.
+Navigate to `http://localhost:4200/` to watch the project and to `http://localhost:3000/` to watch json-server.
+Json-server looks on the db.json file.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.